erezsh/Preql/docs/tutorial.md

 Usually, you would connect Preql to a database, or load an existing module.

-But, you can also access the preql interpreter like this:
+But, you can also just run the preql interpreter as is:

 ```sh
 $ preql